 and iterate over the list of instances in

-the YAML file to converge desired into state to actual state ?
-Well, first we
+the YAML file to converge desired into state to actual state?
+Well, first, we

-actually need to update the virtualenv the the Pulumi program uses in order to
+the Pulumi program uses in order to

 make use of the ruamel.yaml

 module.
-To make sure the change persist across
+To ensure the change persists

 when replicating the setup in other places (a pipeline for instance) we should